Information

-With the exception of the platypus and echidna, which are egg laying mammals, (monotremes), Tasmanian native animals are marsupials and carry their young in a pouch.
+With the exception of the platypus and echidna, which are egg laying mammals (monotremes), Tasmanian native animals are marsupials and carry their young in a pouch.
 A female gives birth to a tiny embryo, which crawls from the birth canal into the pouch.
-The young animal is initially furless and blind, with its ears stuck down flat on its head.
-The young joey latches onto a teat and stays there until it has grown fur, opened its eyes and is able to get in and out of the pouch by itself.

 Some young, such as Possums, Quolls and Tasmanian Devils, ride on their mothers' backs for a short time before becoming independent.
-Wombat and Bandicoot babies follow their mothers when they are too big for the pouch.

 Echidna and platypus young emerge from soft-shelled eggs which are laid in burrows and suckle milk from special ducts on the mother's belly.